 There are no annual fees or foreign transaction fees.

 The Chase Freedom Unlimited® card is second on our list.
-Like the previous two cards, the Chase Freedom Unlimited® card gives you 15 months at 0% APR, giving you over a year to pay down your balance before the regular APR kicks in.
-After that 15-month intro period, an APR of 17.24%-25.99% Variable applies.
+Like the previous two cards, the Chase Freedom Unlimited® card gives you 0% intro APR for 15 months from account opening on new purchases, giving you over a year to pay down your balance before the regular APR kicks in.
+After that 15-month intro period, a variable APR of 19.24% - 27.99% applies.

 When it comes to balance transfers, the HSBC Gold Mastercard® credit card is hard to beat.
 With this card, you get the first 18 months from account opening at 0% APR on balance transfers and new purchases, the longest introductory period on our list.
 This card also comes with a balance transfer free of 4.00% of the amount of your transfer.